OpenData-tu/go_kafka_consumer_validator_cluster/README.md

 `CONSUMER_GROUP`
 kafka consumer group, that the consumer will join

+`DATASOURCE_ID`
+the id of the datasource whose outputs the consumer validates and inserts

+`BULK_LIMIT`
+limit of jsons that get aggregated to one bulk request

 `DEBUG` *(optional)*
 if set to `true` program will print additional debug